Everything you need to Know about the Divorce Process in Illinois

 How is Our Property Divided?

 Before property is divided it must be determined what is marital property and what is non-marital property.
 Marital property is all the property earned during a marriage, regardless of who holds title to the property.
-Non-marital property is that property belonging to either spouse prior to the marriage or acquired by a spouse by gift, inheritance, or the appreciation of non-marital property.
+Non-marital property is generally that property belonging to either spouse prior to the marriage or acquired by a spouse by gift, inheritance, or the appreciation of non-marital property.
 However, it is possible that non-marital property may have been converted to marital property.
 When dividing property, first, each spouse is awarded his or her non-marital property.
 Then each spouse is entitled to an equitable share of the marital property based on the following factors:

 - The contribution of each spouse to the acquisition of marital, including the contribution of a spouse as a homemaker or to the family unit;